Help us match you with local pros in your area

 When picking an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 Make sure you know the details of any project before starting.
 When getting HVAC repairs, have your provider list which parts need replacement and why.
 Confirm that your technician will clean and test your system after the repair to verify that everything works.
 When replacing your HVAC, ask the installation company to provide details on the new features, energy efficiency, estimated installation time, brand, and model.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Trustworthy HVAC companies provide warranties for their services.
-The broader the coverage, the better, so make sure to compare warranties between providers.
-Choose the one that gives you the most coverage at a reasonable cost.
+Broader coverage is better, so make sure to review warranties between companies.
+Choose the one that provides the most comprehensive coverage at a reasonable cost.

-You should have your HVAC system inspected about twice annually.
-At the time of the inspection, your technician will tell you what services are required.
-You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected approximately twice annually.
+At the time of the inspection, your technician will tell you if any services are needed.
+You should also have your system inspected if you start noticing issues such as strange noises, unusual smells, or leaks.
+If your system has ductwork, it should be inspected every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
-The exact amount of time will vary depending on factors like how large your home is, how easily accessible different parts of the system are, and whether your technician runs into any problems.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
+Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
+The exact amount of time will be based on factors like the size of your house, how easily accessible different areas are, and whether your technician runs into any problems.

 There are a number of ways you can make your HVAC system more energy-efficient: